archlinux/aur/README.md

 For example, to extend PCR 8 in the sha1 bank:

     tpmpcr=extend:8:sha1|sha1:0,2,7

+If the `tpmprompt` command line parameter is set, the user will be prompted for the parent encryption key password during boot.
+This password will be used while loading the sealed key.
+This option has no effect when the key is stored in NVRAM.

+    tpmprompt=1

 You may also need to add the `vfat` file system driver to the `MODULES` array: